YVtils/yvtils-docs/docs/en/smp/server/config.yml.md

 maxPlayers: -1
 ```

 **HELP:** Set the max player count, which will be displayed in the server list.
+(This does not affect the actual player count)

 **VALUES:** Any integer